-No Snow Event Advisory in Place.
+There is currently no Snow Event Advisory in place.

 Signage indicating snow route areas will be installed each November.
 Additional areas may be implemented in the future as this program evolves.

 What to do if you are on a snow route

 During a significant snow event, a snow advisory will be issued and there will be a temporary parking ban on snow route roads.
 The parking ban will come into effect 24 hours after the snow advisory has been issued.